adhering/midl-website/pages/call-for-2021.md

 ## Financial details

-The first editions of MIDL were organized with support of local institutions, and local funds from the organizers and the small profits from previous editions were used for upfront payments for venue/gala dinner.
-If MIDL does not grow much it should be possible to stick to this way of organizing the conference.
+The 2018 and 2019 editions of MIDL were organized with support of local institutions and local funds from the organizers.
+We also used the small profits from previous editions for upfront payments to e.g., the venue.
+The 2020 edition will likely be organized in a similar fashion.
+If MIDL does not grow much, it should be possible to stick to this way of organizing the conference.
 An alternative, and probably a necessity if MIDL grows, is to use a company that supports the organization of MIDL and takes financial risks.
 We are likely able to provide support from such a company and hope to provide details at MIDL 2019.
 For now, it would be good to indicate in the bid a tentative budget and possibilities to take local responsibility for upfront payments for scenarios from 300 to 1200 participants.

 ## Contents of the bidbook